Second Persian invasion of Greece: Fleet

-Greek preparations
+Hellenic alliance

 Probable Spartan Hoplite, Vix krater, c.
 500 BC.

 The Athenians had been preparing for war with the Persians since the mid-480s BC, and in 482 BC the decision was taken, under the guidance of the politician Themistocles, to build a massive fleet of triremes that would be necessary for the Greeks to fight the Persians.
 The Athenians did not have the man-power to fight on land and sea; therefore combatting the Persians would require an alliance of several Greek city states.
 In 481 BC Xerxes sent ambassadors around Greece asking for earth and water, but making the very deliberate omission of Athens and Sparta.
 Support thus began to coalesce around these two states.

-Hellenic alliance

 A congress of states met at Corinth in late autumn of 481 BC, and a confederate alliance of Greek city-states was formed.
 This confederation had the power to send envoys asking for assistance and to dispatch troops from the member states to defensive points after joint consultation.
 Herodotus does not formulate an abstract name for the union but simply calls them "οἱ Ἕλληνες" (the Greeks) and "the Greeks who had sworn alliance" (Godley translation) or "the Greeks who had banded themselves together" (Rawlinson translation).
 Hereafter, they will be referred to as the 'Allies'.
 Sparta and Athens had a leading role in the congress but interests of all the states played a part in determining defensive strategy.
 Little is known about the internal workings of the congress or the discussions during its meetings.
 Only 70 of the approximately 700 Greek cities sent representatives.
 Nevertheless, this was remarkable for the disjointed Greek world, especially since many of the city-states in attendance were still technically at war with each other.

 The majority of other city-states remained more-or-less neutral, awaiting the outcome of the confrontation.
 Thebes was a major absentee and was suspected of being willing to aid the Persians once the invasion force arrived.
 Not all Thebans agreed with this policy, and 400 "loyalist" hoplites joined the Allied force at Thermopylae (at least according to one possible interpretation).
 The most notable city actively siding with the Persians ("Medised") was Argos, in the otherwise Spartan-dominated Peloponnese.
 However, the Argives had been severely weakened in 494 BC, when a Spartan-force led by Cleomenes I had annihilated the Argive army in Battle of Sepeia and then massacred the fugitives.